ryanconley1/flux-tmc-multitenant/README.md

 # Flux TMC Multi-tenant

-This repo serves as a starting point for managing multi-tenant clusters using Flux and TMC.In this case what we mean by multi-tenant is that different teams can share a K8s cluster and have access to self service namespaces in that cluster but not be able to interfere with other teams namespaces in the same cluster.
-This does not get into network policy for locking down namespace networking, that is out of scope.
-The overall goal of this repo is to give an base template an example of a real world flux multiteant use case with TMC.
-The structure of this repo accounts for multiple environments and clusters and is meant to be able to represent an enterprise environment.
+This repo serves as a starting point for managing multi-tenant clusters using Flux and Tanzu Mission Control.

+This repo defines multi-tenant by allowing different teams to share a Kubernetes cluster, enable access to self service namespaces within a cluster, but prevent interferance across teams' namespaces in the same cluster.
+This repo does dive into network policy for locking down namespace networking, that is out of scope.
+The overall goal of this repo is to provide a base template example of a real world flux multiteant use case with Tanzu Mission Control.
+The structure of this repo accounts for multiple environments and clusters, representing an enterprise environment.

 ## Associated repos